usaid-cs/yesterday-i-learned/random.md

 1. If you get two tens at blackjack, [don't split them into two separate bets.](https://www.youtube.com/watch?v=vdbhpDkhh9E)
 1. Planes are very dry places.
 [Drink 250mL of water every single hour.](https://www.cntraveler.com/story/this-is-how-much-water-you-should-drink-on-a-plane)
 1. To be fair, "49,95€" sounds like "forty-nine, ninety-five euro" when you say it out loud. "$49.95" would be "dollar forty-nine point nine five", which is less similar to "forty-nine ninety-five".
 The [Euro](https://en.wikipedia.org/wiki/Currency_symbol#Usage) is one of the currencies that have the symbol either before or after.
-1. "that's not good lol" is not as popular a sentence as you would expect.
 1. If you find soda cans in an airport, congrats!
 [You can make weapons with them!](https://vimeo.com/channels/terminalcornucopia)
 1. Chopping a tree without removing its roots is called [coppicing](https://en.wikipedia.org/wiki/Coppicing).
 This woodland management technique works on trees that don't die when you cut off most of it.
 1. No such thing as [corinthian leather](https://en.wikipedia.org/wiki/Corinthian_leather).
 Just a term made up by Chrysler advertising.